RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 What is Embedded Programming?
 -----------------------------
-Usually, when thinking about programming, people think about computers - devices with a keyboard, mouse and a screen.
+Usually, when thinking about programming, people think about computers - devices with a keyboard, a mouse and a screen.
 For the past 10-or-so years we have grown accustomed to our phones being much like computers.
 They are capable of running applications much like a regular laptop is capable.
 The latest phones may even be more powerful than some - not very old - laptops.